Gretsch1963/Streaming-06-Smart-Smoker/README.md

 # Streaming-06-Smart-Smoker
 Completed Smart Smoker Repo

-# streaming-05-smart-smoker
 This coding project creates a streaming data producer forstreaming sensor data from a smart smoker system.
 The data from the smart smoker is stored in a CSV file, and the producer reads this data and places it into RabbitMQ queues.
 The data includes temperature readings for the smoker itself and two food items (Food A and Food B), with readings taken every 30 seconds.
+Warning messages are displayed when smoker tenperature is not rising as expected or food termperature is not rising as expected.
+Varables for monitoring are modifiable within each consumer program.

 # John Hickman
 # October 4, 2023